MultiPaper/MultiPaper/README.md

   player nearby to load the chunks, and forwards these packets to the ExternalPlayer's server so that they are sent to the real player
 - Servers do not send packets for chunks that they are not ticking

+How chunk syncing works:

+- When a server reads a chunk, it asks the Master to load the chunk from the region file.
+If another server has ownership of the chunk, the Master will tell the server to load the chunk from the other server and subscribe to it.
+- If the chunk has no owner and is loaded, it won't immediately be taken ownership of as it could be an edge chunk that won't get ticked.
+- When the server wants to tick an unowned chunk, it won't but will send a request to the Master to take ownership of it.
+If ownership is granted, the chunk will be ticked next tick.
+If ownership is denied since another server owns it, the server will redownload the chunk from that server and subscribe to it.
+- Each tick the server will keep track of what chunks it has ticked.
+If a chunk it owns hasn't been ticked, it'll remove ownership of the chunk.
+The Master will check if any other servers are subscribed to the chunk, and update them with a new owner.
+- If a server is subscribed to another server's chunk, that means any block changes will be sent to that server to keep it in sync.

 Setting up MultiPaper
 ------